 Most airlines allow business class passengers to assign a seat at the time of booking.
 Air New Zealand, Emirates, Lufthansa, Singapore Airlines, Virgin Atlantic offer this free of charge.
 British Airways on the other hand charges £60 for an advanced Club World seat assignment (free for BA Gold members).

 Alternatively wait for online check-in – where you can choose a seat for free – but do so as early as possible to get the widest possible seat availability.

-Qantas – Since becoming a joint-venture partner with Emirates, Qantas has introduced its complimentary Qantas Chauffeur Drive service to business class passengers (revenue and award) booked on the Australia-Dubai-London route.
+Qantas – Since becoming a joint-venture partner with Emirates, Qantas has introduced its complimentary Qantas Chauffeur Drive service.
+This is currently only available to business class passengers (revenue and award) booked on the Australia-London route on flights QF 1/2/9/10.
 The chauffeur is also included on any additional domestic/trans-Tasman connections.
 City mileage limits are the same as Emirates.
 Tickets must be issued by Qantas or Emirates and the car must be booked at least 48 hours in advance.

 Virgin Australia – Offers a complimentary limousine service for some business class passengers on international long-haul flights.
-Eligible fare classes (revenue-only) are J/C/D/I/Z on flights to/from UAE; J/C on flights to/from US and J/C/D/Z on Etihad codeshares.
+Eligible fare classes (revenue-only) are F/A/J/C/D on flights to/from UAE and fare classes J/C on flights to/from US.
 Limo ranges are Australia (60km), US (50 miles) and anywhere in UAE.
 Book up to 24 hours in advance.

 Note that the likes of Air France, British Airways, Cathay Pacific, Lufthansa, Qatar Airways and Singapore Airlines do not offer a complimentary limousine transfer for premium passengers.